kodyhorvath23/lesson8_ajax/README.md

 Kody Horvath

 ### Project Description:
-This assingment introduced me to AJAX, Asynchronous JavaScript and XML, and I had to create a movie database that gave information back to the user.
+This assignment introduced me to AJAX, Asynchronous JavaScript and XML, and I had to create a movie database that gave information back to the user.

 ### View Project:
 https://kodyhorvath23.github.io/lesson8_ajax/